 To determine whether you should take the standard deduction described above or itemize, you’ll need to add up your itemized deductions.
 If your itemized deductions are more than the standard deduction, you itemize.
 If not, you stick with the standard deduction.
 Easy peasy lemon squeezy, as a friend of mine likes to say.

-So what expenses can be included if you itemize?
-Things that may be claimed as itemized deductions include:
+So, what expenses can you include if you itemize?
+Things that you may claim as itemized deductions include:

 - Real estate and property taxes

-- Interest paid on a home mortgage or student loans
+- Interest you paid on a home mortgage or student loans

 - Cash contributions to charities and churches